BlockchainExecution/staking_manager/README.md

     In the future, when we support additional networks, there will be other options to `dot`

 ### Features:
-* Pretty intuitive ArgParser for (see examples.py):
+* Pretty intuitive ArgParser (see examples.py) for:
 	- Creating a mnemonic, keypair, getting acct info
 	- Bonding, unbonding, rebonding, withdrawing
 	- Nominating (Staking), setting staker requirements
-* Validations and error handling for staking
+* Validations and error handling for staking:
 	- Keep-alive checks (existential deposit)
 	- https://wiki.polkadot.network/docs/maintain-errors